vpngen/partner-api/README.md

 ### Generation

 * Generate a token using the gentoken.sh script.
 This script creates a random token name and a JWT token with an HMAC 256 signature.
-The token name, token, and its SHA-256 digest are displayed on stdout and the token is saved to the `tokens` file.
+The token name, token, and its SHA-256 digest base64url encoded are displayed on stdout and the token is saved to the `tokens` file.
-* Add the token's SHA-256 hash and the token name to the ministry database.
+* Add the token's SHA-256 digest base64url encoded and the token name to the ministry database.
 The hash serves to authenticate the embassy.
 The token name is used to identify the key.

 ## Monitoring